 Market leadership with comprehensive and integrated solutions.
-BKFS is a leading provider of comprehensive and integrated solutions to the mortgage industry.
-BKFS' solutions are utilized by 21 of the top 25 largest mortgage originators and all of the top 25 largest U.S. mortgage servicers as of June 30, 2014 according to the National Mortgage News Report, service over 50% of all U.S. first lien mortgages as of December 31, 2014 according to the BKFS Mortgage Monitor Report, and operate one of the industry's largest exchanges connecting originators, agents, settlement services providers and investors.
-BKFS believes its leadership position is, in part, the result of its unique expertise and insight developed from over 50 years serving the needs of customers in the mortgage industry.
-BKFS has used this insight to develop an integrated and comprehensive suite of proprietary technology, data, and analytics solutions to automate many of the mission-critical business processes across the entire mortgage loan life cycle.
-These integrated solutions are designed to reduce manual processes, assist in improving organizational compliance and mitigating risk, and ultimately deliver significant cost savings to its clients.
+We are a leading provider of comprehensive and integrated solutions to the mortgage industry.
+Our solutions are utilized to service approximately 59% of all U.S. first lien mortgages as of December 31, 2015 according to the Black Knight Mortgage Monitor Report and operate one of the industry's largest exchanges connecting originators, agents, settlement services providers and investors.
+We believe our leadership position is, in part, the result of our unique expertise and insight developed from over 50 years serving the needs of customers in the mortgage industry.
+We have used this insight to develop an integrated and comprehensive suite of proprietary technology, data, and analytics solutions to automate many of the mission-critical business processes across the entire mortgage loan life cycle.
+These integrated solutions are designed to reduce manual processes, assist in improving organizational compliance and mitigating risk, and ultimately deliver significant cost savings to our clients.